Ryan Kitto

-Ryan Kitto is an Australian soccer player who plays as a left back for Adelaide United, whom he captains.
+Ryan Kitto is an Australian soccer player who plays as a left back for Adelaide United.
+He is currently the third most capped player for Adelaide United and was formerly a captain of the club.

 Career

 Adelaide United

 Kitto started his career with West Torrens Birkalla, before signing for A-League club Adelaide United.
 He made his debut on 26 October 2013 for Adelaide United against Central Coast Mariners.

 West Torrens Birkalla

 In February 2015 returned to his home club West Torrens Birkalla.
 Kitto was awarded the 2015 Sergio Melta Medal (Player of the Year) after the 2015 NPL SA season making 28 appearances and scoring 17 goals.

 Newcastle Jets

 Kitto signed his second professional A-League deal with the Newcastle Jets as an injury replacement player following a successful trial with the club.
 Kitto made his Newcastle debut in Round 7 of the 2015–16 A-League season, coming on for Nigel Boogaard in the 82nd minute in a 0–0 draw against Adelaide United.

 Ktto had one of his best career games in the final match of the 2015–16 A-League season against Central Coast Mariners, getting a hat-trick of assists.